dqops/dqo/docs/examples/table_row_count.md

 ORDER BY time_period, time_period_utc
 **************************************************
 ```
 You can also see the results returned by the sensor.
-The actual value of rows in this example is 18155, what is above minimum
+The actual value of rows in this example is 18155, which is above the minimum
 threshold level set in the warning (692).
 ```
 **************************************************